fckapl/fckapl/README.md

 #### Getting rid of Apple & Google - 10 steps towards digital freedom

-Due to Apples plans integrating CSAM in ther device starting with iOS15 generally, there is need for an alternative.
+Due to Apples plans integrating CSAM in thier devices starting with iOS15 generally, there is need for an alternative.

 Android phones usually need the Google apps for full functionality and nearly all manufacturers & telcos preinstall them.